yellowflowersorganics-star/smartcrop-os/DEPLOY_TO_AWS_NOW.md

 # You'll be prompted:
 # 1. Select a default region: (choose us-east-1 or your preferred region)
-# 2. Enter Application Name: smartcrop-os
+# 2. Enter Application Name: cropwise
 # 3. Do you want to set up SSH: Y (recommended)
 # 4. Select platform: Node.js
 # 5. Select platform version: Node.js 18 running on 64bit Amazon Linux 2023